Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 The three serous cavities within the human body are the pericardial cavity (surrounding the heart), the pleural cavity (surrounding the lungs), and peritoneal cavity (surrounding most organs of the abdomen).

-The serous membrane covering the heart is a double layer consisting of an inner layer (parietal pericardium) and an outer layer (visceral pericardium).
+The serous membrane covers the heart; it has an inner layer (the parietal pericardium) and an outer layer (the visceral pericardium).

-In anatomy, serous membrane (or serosa) is a smooth membrane consisting of a thin layer of cells, which secrete serous fluid, and a thin connective tissue layer .
-Serous membranes line and enclose several body cavities, known as serous cavities, where they secrete a lubricating fluid that reduces friction from muscle movement.
-Serosa is not to be confused with adventitia, a connective tissue layer which binds together structures rather than reducing friction between them.
+In anatomy, the serous membrane (or serosa) is a smooth membrane that consists of a thin connective tissue layer and a thin layer of cells that secrete serous fluid.
+Serous membranes line and enclose several body cavities, known as serous cavities, where they secrete a lubricating fluid to reduce friction from muscle movements.